Indonesia

 Key Information

-Net enrollment rate is the ratio of children of official school age who are enrolled in school to the population of the corresponding official school age.
+Gross enrollment ratio is the ratio of total enrollment, regardless of age, to the population of the age group that officially corresponds to the level of education shown.
 Primary education provides children with basic reading, writing, and mathematics skills along with an elementary understanding of such subjects as history, geography, natural science, social science, art, and music.

 Life expectancy at birth, total (years)